KruShahDS1/SwarmSWE/README.md

 **AutoSWE with SWARM**
 We are benchmarking the performance of automated software engineering against DevBench using SWARM AI for decision-making and task execution.
 The 5 evaluations in DevBench serve as the primary nodes in the system.
-Progression to the next node is determined by hardcoded logic or SWARM AI agents in "approve_" prefixed nodes.
+Progression to the next node is determined by hardcoded logic or SWARM AI agents in "approve_" prefixed nodes.<br>
-Tasks/Nodes
+**Tasks/Nodes** <br>
 1. Software Design
 2. Environment Setup
 3. Implementation